-A grant of \$5,000.00 for one story properties and \$10,000.00 for two story properties will be available to property owners for painting and siding improvements in the City of Nome.
+A grant of up to \$5,000.00 for one story properties and for up to \$10,000.00 for two story properties will be available to property owners for painting and siding improvements in the City of Nome.
 An application form needs to be completed for your proposed project.
 No funding will be allowed until the project is formally approved.